0

 • (#12) Labeling Liposomes

 Control liposomes may be labelled, e.g. with the fluorochrome DiI, since they do not affect macrophages.
 As a result the label will show the distribution pattern of the liposomes within tissues and their uptake by macrophages.
-We usually do not send DiI labelled clodronate liposomes for the following reasons: Clodronate liposomes will kill the macrophages; as a consequence, the DiI label will be redistrubuted as soon as the macrophages are dying and the label does no longer represent the actual distribution of the liposomes.
+We do not recommend to use DiI labelled clodronate liposomes for the following reasons: Clodronate liposomes will kill the macrophages; as a consequence, the DiI label will be redistrubuted as soon as the macrophages are dying and the label does no longer represent the actual distribution of the liposomes.
 So, liposomes should either contain clodronate to deplete macrophages or DiI to show which macrophages are taking up the liposomes (or whether the liposomes are able to reach the macrophages to be studied).
 Combination may lead to misinterpretation.

 PROTOCOL for LABELLING LIPOSOMES with DiI: